The Best Books in the Audible Plus Catalog

 (If you’re not familiar with Audible Plus or how it works, check out this post and it’ll give you the whole rundown!).

-We’ve been using Audible Plus for several months now and my girls listen to books from the Audible Plus catalog every single night on their Echo Dots as they go to sleep (I’m pretty certain you need to turn off the FreeTime filters in order to allow them access to audiobooks in the Audible Plus catalog – I couldn’t get it to work until I turned it off).
+We’ve been using Audible Plus for years and my girls listen to books from the Audible Plus catalog every single night on their Echo Dots as they go to sleep (I’m pretty certain you need to turn off the FreeTime filters in order to allow them access to audiobooks in the Audible Plus catalog – I couldn’t get it to work until I turned it off).

 I’ll be the first to say that Audible Plus catalog is NOT the easiest to navigate – I’m surprised by how much effort it takes to search out new books and that it’s not as easy as I would expect from Amazon.

-On the Audible App (which is free), you can push the “Discover” button on the bottom menu and then from the new screen press the “Plus Catalog” button.
+On the Audible App (which is free), you can push the “Discover” button on the bottom menu and then from the new screen press the “Included” button.
 It will then show you all the different categories and you can see all the included titles in that category.
 Just press “Add to Library” for any of them that appeal to you and they’ll show up in your library, ready to listen to!

 You can also look at all the books in the Audible Plus Catalog on Amazon – you can see them all here and filter by category, rating, length and language.